kamran082/Pyramids/README.md

 ## Testing

-I tested the website working in chrome, Edge, firefox.
+I tested the website working in chrome, Edge, firefox. and Sadari browsers.
 I confirmed that this website is responsive, and function all standard screen sizes using devtools.

 ## Optimizations & Testing